 These eggs can be anywhere from 1-2½ inches long and can weigh up to 2.7oz.

 Muscovies like to brood in the summer months and will often gather up to 16 eggs to incubate.
 Some females have been known to brood together or even with chickens as co-nesters.
 They seem to enjoy the company and are quite happy about the arrangement.

 It takes 30-35 days to incubate the eggs and Muscovy Ducks make great moms!

 The ducklings are yellow with brownish markings when they are hatched and they will stay with mom for 10-12 weeks until they can regulate their temperatures well enough on their own.

 The Muscovy is a relatively quiet duck.

-They hiss and talk but the level of noise is usually quiet.
-If you get a group of them together they will talk quite animatedly but at a much quieter sound when compared to other ducks.
+They hiss and talk but the level of noise is usually low.
+If you get a group of them together they will talk quite animatedly but at a much quieter volume then other ducks.